sr320/LabDocs/code/docker.md

     2. ```docker build --tag="NAME/bioinformatics:v11" --file="Dockerfile.bio" .```
   2. Non-Mac:```docker build --tag="NAME/bioinformatics:v11" --file="Dockerfile.bio" .```

+Explanation:
+- ```docker build``` constructs the Docker image from the instructions in the Dockerfile.
+The Dockerfile tells Docker which programs should be downloaded, installed, and where/how to install them in the Docker image.
+- ```--tag="<name>"``` Allows you to give the image you build an easy to remember name.
+It can be anything you like.
+- ```--file="<dockerfile_name>" .``` Tells Docker the name of the Dockerfile and to look for it in the current directory (the ```.```).

-Start a Docker Container (Basic)
+#### Start a Docker Container (Basic)

-These instructions will run a Docker container with no "frills."
+These instructions will run the Docker container from the image built above with no "frills."
+See the Intermediate instructions to begin using R Studio and Jupyter Notebooks in the Docker container.

 - Requires that a Docker image has already been built
 - Mac users: If opening a new Terminal window, enter the following before proceeding: